Aliases for DICER1 Gene

 GeneCards Summary for DICER1 Gene

 DICER1 (Dicer 1, Ribonuclease III) is a Protein Coding gene.
 Diseases associated with DICER1 include Pleuropulmonary Blastoma and Goiter, Multinodular 1, With Or Without Sertoli-Leydig Cell Tumors.
-Among its related pathways are mRNA Splicing - Major Pathway and MicroRNAs in cancer.
+Among its related pathways are Mitotic Prophase and mRNA Splicing - Major Pathway.
 GO annotations related to this gene include nucleic acid binding and hydrolase activity.
 An important paralog of this gene is IFIH1.

 UniProtKB/Swiss-Prot for DICER1 Gene

 Double-stranded RNA (dsRNA) endoribonuclease playing a central role in short dsRNA-mediated post-transcriptional gene silencing.
 Cleaves naturally occurring long dsRNAs and short hairpin pre-microRNAs (miRNA) into fragments of twenty-one to twenty-three nucleotides with 3 overhang of two nucleotides, producing respectively short interfering RNAs (siRNA) and mature microRNAs.
 SiRNAs and miRNAs serve as guide to direct the RNA-induced silencing complex (RISC) to complementary RNAs to degrade them or prevent their translation.
 Gene silencing mediated by siRNAs, also called RNA interference, controls the elimination of transcripts from mobile and repetitive DNA elements of the genome but also the degradation of exogenous RNA of viral origin for instance.
 The miRNA pathway on the other side is a mean to specifically regulate the expression of target genes.